VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 <a href="/documentation/images/tutorial/low-power-indicator.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Low Power Indicator"><img src="/documentation/images/tutorial/low-power-indicator.png" /></a>

-The entry for the low power indicator in the `TitleScreentageActors` array not only references the **LowPowerIndicatorActorSpec**, but specifies a transformation: position, rotation and scale.
+The entry for the low power indicator in the `TitleScreenStageActors` array not only references the **LowPowerIndicatorActorSpec**, but specifies a transformation: position, rotation and scale.
 The center of the screen is at the coordinates (0, 0, 0), so, since the Virtual Boy's screen is 384 pixels wide and 224 pixels tall, to make the indicator to show at the left-bottom corner, we can modify the coordinates to (-192, 112, 0):

 ```cpp
     {&LowPowerIndicatorActorSpec, {-192, 112, 0}, {0, 0, 0}, {1, 1, 1}, 0, NULL, NULL, NULL, false},